paualberti/Config/yrst/yrst.md

 xkb_symbols "yrst"
 ```

-It is the name of the mapping.
+It's the name of the mapping.

 And change it to your preferences